Skip to main content Scroll Top

 Michael Cain

-A native of Dallas, Michael Cain graduated from the American Film Institute with a Master in Fine Arts – Producing.
-He has produced and executive produced over 20 feature length films for cable television, working with directors such as David Dobkin (Wedding Crashers) and Christopher Taylor (The District) and cinematographer Wally Pfister (Academy Award Nominee for Batman Begins and The Prestige).
-As President of Deep Ellum Pictures, Cain produced and directed TV Junkie winning the Special Jury Prize, 2006 Sundance Film Festival, and the Governor’s Award from the Academy of Television Arts and Science (The Emmy® Awards).
+Michael Cain, a native of Dallas, graduated from the American Film Institute with a Masters in Fine Arts – Producing.
+He has produced and executive produced over 20 feature length films for cable television, working with directors such as David Dobkin (Wedding Crashers) and Christopher Taylor (The District) and Cinematographer Wally Pfister (Academy Award Nominee for Batman Begins and The Prestige).
+As President of Deep Ellum Pictures, Cain produced and directed the documentary TV Junkie winning the Special Jury Prize, 2006 Sundance Film Festival, and the Governor’s Award from the Academy of Television Arts and Science (The Emmy® Awards).
 Following that success, he launched the educational program TV Junkie: Faces of Addiction which won an AVA Award and has been nominated for a Prism Award.
-He is both the Co-founder ad former President, CEO, and Artistic Director of DALLAS Film Society and the DALLAS International Film Festival, one of the nation’s 20 largest international film festivals.
+He is the Co-Founder and former President, CEO and Artistic Director of the DALLAS Film Society and the DALLAS International Film Festival, one of the nation’s 20 largest international film festivals.
 He is a principal in the Trinity Diversified Film Fund Advisors.
-He is also currently in production on The Starck Project.

 Blake Calhoun

-Blake is an award-winning filmmaker who has successfully directed both feature films and web originals including the Streamy and Webby winning hit series Pink, also Continuum, 88 Hits, and TheWB.com’s Exposed.
+Blake Calhoun, an award-winning Filmmaker who has successfully directed both feature films and web originals including the Streamy and Webby-winning hit series Pink, also Continuum, 88 Hits, and the TheWB.com’s Exposed.
 Pink has been viewed nearly 10 million times since it premiered in late 2007.
-Calhoun is also an extremely versatile director, rarely working within the same genre.
+Calhoun is also an extremely versatile Director, rarely working within the same genre.
 He has directed dark comedy, action, mystery, sci-fi, drama and even physical comedy.
 As well as directing, Calhoun often writes, produces and edits his projects through his production company Loud Pictures.
 It was formed in 1997 to produce high quality film and television content at a fraction of the cost of the typical Hollywood productions.
-Loud Pictures has multiple projects in development including a Warner Bros.
-TV pilot and several feature film scripts.

 Julio Cedillo